-Because the phrases “left hand spring ” and “right hand spring” are not specific designations,” it is essential that you clarify the meaning of your terms when ordering just one spring.
+The phrases “left-hand spring ” and “right-hand spring” are not specific designations.
+It is essential that you clarify the meaning of your terms when ordering just one spring.

-If, by “left hand,” you mean the spring is mounted to the left of the center support bracket as in the picture above you would need to order a right wind spring.
+If by “left hand,” you mean the spring mounts to the left of the center support bracket, as in the picture above, then you would need to order a right wind spring.

-If, by “left hand,” you mean the wind of the spring, you need to order a left wind spring which is normally wound to the right of the center support bracket as pictured below.
+If by “left hand,” you mean the wind of the spring, then you need to order a left wind spring.
+Left-wind springs are normally wound to the right of the center support bracket, as pictured below.

-On outside lift systems with double horizontal tracks the cable drum is mounted outside the end bearing plate, as pictured below.
+On an outside lift systems with double horizontal tracks, the cable drum mounts outside the end bearing plate, as pictured below.

-Unlike the standard system where the cable comes off the side of the drum facing the jamb, on outside lift, double track systems the cable usually comes off the side of the drum facing the inside of the garage.
-If you have an outside lift system, and if the cables come off the drums as they do above, you would mount the left wound spring to the left of the center support bracket and the right wound spring to the right of the bracket.
-You will also wind down on each spring rather than up.
+On an outside lift, double-track systems, the cable usually comes off the side of the drum facing the inside of the garage.
+This differs from the standard system where the cable comes off the side of the drum facing the jamb.
+If you have an outside lift system, and if the cables come off the drums as they do above.
+Then you would mount the left-wound spring to the left of the center support bracket and the right-wound spring to the right of the bracket.
+You will also wind each spring down rather than up.

-If you have only one torsion spring on a door, and if you happened to have ordered a spring with the incorrect wind, rather than reordering a new spring with the correct wind, the simple solution is to remove the spring and install it on the other side of the center support bracket.
-In some cases you may need to relocate the spring anchor bracket to make room for the spring to fit.
+If you have only one torsion spring on a door, and you accidentally ordered a spring with the incorrect wind, then there is a simple solution.
+Rather than reordering a new spring with the correct wind, simply remove the spring.
+Then, install it on the other side of the center support bracket.
+In some cases, you may need to relocate the spring anchor bracket to make room for the spring to fit.